The Love Guru: Plot

+Pitka has dinner with Jane and almost kisses her but his chastity belt clanks again.
+She leaves feeling rejected.
+In revenge for Pitka's antics, Coach Cherkov punches Pitka in the testicles.
+Pitka throws a tantrum over the pain to his testicles as they are overly sensitive due to 33 years of blue balls.

-Dick Pants warns Pitka to hurry up the process or he will lose his spot on Oprah again to Deepak Chopra.
-Pitka is adamant that Darren is not ready.
-Pitka and Darren attempt a confrontation, but her invective ends up scaring both of them away.
-Pitka helps Darren realise that since his mother only showed him love when he succeeded he had grown to believe Prudence would only love him as long as he won.
-Pitka then drives himself and Darren to Niagara Falls for a "Heart to Heart".
+Dick Pants warns Pitka to hurry up the process or he will lose his spot on Oprah to Deepak Chopra again.
+Pitka is adamant that Darren is not ready, but puts Darren and his wife together regardless.
+This reconciliation fails.
+Pitka then drives himself and Darren to Niagara Falls and helps Darren realize that since his mother only showed him love when he succeeded he had grown to believe Prudence would only love him if he won.

-With time running out, Pitka distracts Lè Coq with his idol, Celine Dion, then tells Prudence that Darren stood up to his mom, encouraging her to return to her husband.
-During the lead up to the final game, Lè Coq, having heard that Darren cannot play with his mother in the audience, gets her to sing the national anthem, causing Darren to flee.
-At the airport on his way to guest on Oprah, Pitka sees the news on television and defies his agent by going back to help Darren.
-Pitka reveals to Jane his chastity belt to explain why he pulled away from her, and Jane reveals that she is understanding of his spiritual vow.
+With time running out, Pitka distracts Lè Coq with his idol, Celine Dion, and lies to Prudence that Darren stood up to his mom, encouraging her to return to her husband.
+During the final game, Lè Coq, having heard that Darren cannot play with his mother watching, gets her to sing the national anthem, causing Darren to flee.
+At the airport on his way to guest on Oprah, Pitka sees the news on television and goes back to help Darren.
+Pitka reveals his chastity belt to Jane, explaining why he pulled away from her.
+Jane says she understands.